Thursday, November 21, 2024

 Referee Assessment & Mentorship

-The referee program at North Toronto takes a different approach to the evaluation of club referees.
+The referee program at North Toronto takes a different approach to the evaluation of Club Referees.
 Rather than assessing referees on an evaluation-basis, which often raises an official’s level of anxiety during a match, we assess a referee’s officiating abilities through a marking mechanism.
 This works to highlight areas officials are successful or not so successful in (e.g. positioning, communication, signaling, etc.), and why or why not.

-Alongside mechanics used to assess club referee’s officiating skills, the club uses referee mentors to help officials get comfortable on the field.
+Alongside mechanics used to assess Club Referees’ officiating skills, the Club uses referee mentors to help officials get comfortable on the field.
 Club referee mentors not only observe a referee’s performance, but also work to deter match official abuse that can be all too common when a new official is on the field.

-With the majority of our club referees being young officials in their high school and university years, this balanced approach to referee development ensures that North Toronto provides a social and professional environment, serving to create knowledgeable officials and confident leaders within the community.
+With the majority of our Club Referees being young officials in their high school and university years, this balanced approach to referee development ensures that North Toronto provides a social and professional environment, serving to create knowledgeable officials and confident leaders within the community.
 Therefore, our referees not only grow as officials, but as people too.

 Unique Opportunities